More of the Same: Persistent Representational Harms Under Increased Representation: Experiments

 \section{Experiments}

-We run each of our experiments using various open-source and closed-source state-of-the-art models.
-Specifically, we test Meta's Llama-3.1-70b model and OpenAI's GPT-3.5 and GPT-4o-mini models.\footnote{Specifically, gpt-3.5-turbo-0125 and gpt-4o-mini-2024-07-18.} We run prompts with and without gender.
+We run each of our experiments using open-weight and proprietary state-of-the-art models.
+Specifically, we test Meta's Llama-3.1-70b model and OpenAI's GPT-3.5 and GPT-4o-mini models.
+We run prompts with and without gender on $63$ occupations, $60$ of which are occupations in Winogender \cite{rudinger2018gender}, and we add ``software engineer,'' ``cook,'' and ``pilot.''
 The genders we investigate are male, female, and non-binary.
-We test 63 occupations.\footnote{60 of which are from the Winogender dataset \cite{rudinger2018gender}, and we add ``software engineer'', ``cook'', and ``pilot.''} The prompts used are `Generate a persona of a [OCCUPATION]' and `Describe a [OCCUPATION] as if you are writing a biography,' and when we prompt for gender, we use `Generate a persona of a [OCCUPATION] who is a [woman/man/non-binary person]' and `Describe a [OCCUPATION] who is a [woman/man/non-binary person] as if you are writing a biography'.
+Experimental details are discussed in \Cref{appendix:experimental-details}.
+The prompts used are `Generate a persona of a [OCCUPATION]' and `Describe a [OCCUPATION] as if you are writing a biography,' and when we prompt for gender, we use `Generate a persona of a [OCCUPATION] who is a [woman/man/non-binary person]' and `Describe a [OCCUPATION] who is a [woman/man/non-binary person] as if you are writing a biography.'
 When describing the generations, we refer to generations resulting from the prompts without gender as \textit{associated gender}, and we refer to the prompt resulting from genders with specified gender as \textit{specified gender}.